 Food provides us all with a strong sense of community.
 Community is so important to us.
 At The Paddock we work really hard to contribute to our local community, a one with strong ties & family history.

 Part of our commitment to our local community is charitable donations.
-Each week we provide our customers with the opportunity to donate a veg box to The People's Kitchen in Newcastle, supporting homeless and disadvantaged people within the Newcastle area.
-The Paddock matches the donations with the same value of veg, providing access to good food for everyone.
+We aim to support as many local charities as possible.
 100% of the donations goes to our chosen charities, with no profit going to The Paddock.
 Our way of giving something back.

 Laura has also volunteered for The Prince's Trust for many years, helping to inspire young people to achieve their dreams.